ruchibhindwale/book-library/README.md

 7) Adding, editing, searching a book should work
 8) If you resize the window, the UI is responsive and hence gracefully readjusts.

+For state management redux is used.
+Backend code runs on Node which saves, reads, updated the book data from a json file which is stored under data/books.json file.
+The UI connects to the backend using axios.
+The backend is running on port 3007 and UI by default on 3000.

 POSSIBLE IMMEDIATE ENHANCEMENTS -